-Rebecca Fox – Successful Journey To Fashion Buying Career at Pamela Scott
+Rebecca Fox – From Australia to a Successful Fashion Buying Career at Pamela Scott

 Fashion Buying and Merchandising and Fashion Management